 - Mix into your vinaigrette for extra complexity

-- Pairs well with: Desert Fennel, Cloud Forest Cardamom, Allspice Berries
+- Pairs well with: Buffalo Ginger, Cloud Forest Cardamom, Allspice Berries

 We source our poppy seeds from small farms around the city of Afyonkarahisar in central Turkey.
 The city is so integral to the history of poppy cultivation that the name of the city translates literally to “Poppy Black Fortress.”
 Poppies have been cultivated there for millennia for culinary, medicinal and recreational applications.